Return home to Gentle Giant Tour History

 June 13 West Hollywood, California The Roxy

 They did two sold-out shows on this, the first of three nights at this famous nightclub in greater Los Angeles.
 Comic juggler James Marcel, known for juggling chain saws, bowling balls and the like, served as the warm up act for both sets.
 An audience tape exists of Giant’s set at what's believed to be the early show, though it's also rumored that the Roxy's sound man recorded both shows from the house mixing desk.
 At this early show, the group got off at the very beginning of For Nobody and had to start again.
 An audience member in attendance at both shows recalls the crowds being quite unmoved by the band's newer material, with the exception of Inside Out, for some reason.
 During one of the shows, Derek threw his mask into the audience at one point and was saddened to see that no souvenir collector even bothered to pick it up for a while.
-At the sold out late show, Derek, who admitted to being drunk, had some trouble remembering his words during The Advent of Panurge.
+At the sold-out late show, Derek, who admitted to being drunk, had some trouble remembering his words during The Advent of Panurge.
 Gary, also drunk, lost one of his sticks during the drum bash.
 A fan in the crowd retrieved it and, since Gary apparently didn't have another stick, the fan reluctantly gave it back to him.
 As a thank you, Gary returned the stick to the fan after the song.
 According to the UCLA student newspaper The Daily Bruin, the sound was “lacking in clarity and too loud” on this evening.

 West Hollywood - Genesis members selling tickets at the Roxy - marquee in back June 1980